Chalarangelo/30-seconds-of-code/content/snippets/js/s/hash-string-into-number.md

 ---
+title: Implement the SDBM hash function in JavaScript
-title: Hash string into number
+shortTitle: Hash string into number
-type: snippet
+type: tip
 language: javascript
 tags: [math]
 cover: cloudy-lake-reflection
+excerpt: SDBM is a simple, non-cryptographic hash function that can hash strings into whole numbers.
+Here's a JavaScript implementation.
-dateModified: 2020-10-22
+dateModified: 2024-03-03
 ---

-Hashes the input string into a whole number.
+The SDBM algorithm is a simple **hash function**.
+It is a fast and simple function that can be used to hash strings into whole numbers.
+It is **not suitable for cryptographic purposes**, but it is great for creating **unique identifiers** for objects.

+The algorithm itself is pretty straightforward.
+It iterates over each character in the input string, adding the character's **Unicode value** to the hash, and then **left-shifting** the hash by 6 and 16 bits, and finally **subtracting** the original hash value.

-- Use `String.prototype.split()` and `Array.prototype.reduce()` to create a hash of the input string, utilizing bit shifting.
+In order to implement it in JavaScript, you can use `String.prototype.split()` and `Array.prototype.reduce()` to create a hash of the input string, utilizing bit shifting as described above.

 ```js
 const sdbm = str => {